 - Before you begin, have all your ingredients measured and ready.
 This includes the required tools: a prepared pan, an egg separator, oiled spatulas, a bowl scraper, a mixer, and a candy thermometer.

 - Combine sugar, corn syrup, and water in a medium saucepan and cook over medium heat; stir until sugar dissolves.
-Attach a candy thermometer (affiliate link) on the side of the saucepan.
+Attach a candy thermometer on the side of the saucepan.
 Boil the mixture until it reaches 250° F or the "softball" stage.

-- Boil the remaining syrup until it reaches 290° F or the "hard crack" stage.
+- Boil the remaining syrup until it reaches 290°F or the "hard crack" stage.
 With the mixer still running, drizzle the remaining syrup into the eggs, in a thin stream.
-Add cardamom, butter, and vanilla (or rose water).
-Mix for a few additional minutes, scraping down the sides of the bowl as needed.Â

 - Transfer the mixture to the prepared baking dish, using an oiled spatula.
 Allow to cool off before refrigerating.
 After a few hours, coax the nougat out of the dish and onto a cutting board.
 Using a large, sharp knife, cut nougat bars into desired portions.